 What exactly is instructional intervention?

-- They are intentional-this means that they are aimed at a specific weakness.
+- They are intentional, meaning, that they focus on a specific

 Why an intervention is more than just a strategy

 There are people that mix up the concept of intervention with a strategy.
 The difference between these two is that a strategy is simply a set of methods to teach your child something.
 On the other hand, an intervention is wider and more comprehensive, which means that it may include strategies.
 An intervention is therefore formal, known and monitored by both the parents and the instructor.